EpistasisLab/tpot/docs_sources/using.md

+# What to expect from AutoML software

+Automated machine learning (AutoML) takes a higher-level approach to machine learning than most practitioners are used to, so we've gathered a handful of guidelines on what to expect when running AutoML software such as TPOT.

+<h5>AutoML algorithms aren't intended to run for only a few minutes</h5>

+Of course, you *can* run TPOT for only a few minutes and it will find a reasonably good pipeline for your dataset.
+However, if you don't run TPOT for very long, it may not find the best pipeline possible for your dataset.
+Often it is worthwhile to run multiple instances of TPOT in parallel for a long time (hours to days) to allow TPOT to thoroughly search the pipeline space for your dataset.

+<h5>AutoML algorithms can take a long time to finish their search</h5>

+AutoML algorithms aren't as simple as fitting one model on the dataset; they are considering multiple machine learning algorithms
+(random forests, linear models, SVMs, etc.) in a pipeline with multiple preprocessing steps (missing value imputation, scaling, PCA, feature selection, etc.), the hyperparameters for all of the models and preprocessing steps, as well as multiple ways to ensemble or stack the algorithms within the pipeline.

+As such, TPOT will take a while to run on larger datasets, but it's important to realize why.
+With the default TPOT settings (100 generations with 100 population size), TPOT will evaluate 10,000 pipeline configurations before finishing.
+To put this number into context, think about a grid search of 10,000 hyperparameter combinations for a machine learning algorithm and how long that grid search will take.
+That is 10,000 model configurations to evaluate with 10-fold cross-validation, which means that roughly 100,000 models are fit and evaluated on the training data in one grid search.
+That's a time-consuming procedure, even for simpler models like decision trees.

+Typical TPOT runs will take hours to days to finish (unless it's a small dataset), but you can always interrupt the run partway through and see the best results so far.
+TPOT also [provides](/api/) a `warm_start` parameter that lets you restart a TPOT run from where it left off.

+<h5>AutoML algorithms can recommend different solutions for the same dataset</h5>

+If you're working with a reasonably complex dataset or run TPOT for a short amount of time, different TPOT runs may result in different pipeline recommendations.
+TPOT's optimization algorithm is stochastic in nature, which means that it uses randomness (in part) to search the possible pipeline space.
+When two TPOT runs recommend different pipelines, this means that the TPOT runs didn't converge due to lack of time *or* that multiple pipelines perform more-or-less the same on your dataset.

+This is actually an advantage over fixed grid search techniques: TPOT is meant to be an assistant that gives you ideas on how to solve a particular machine learning problem by exploring pipeline configurations that you might have never considered, then leaves the fine-tuning to more constrained parameter tuning techniques such as grid search.

 # TPOT with code

 We've taken care to design the TPOT interface to be as similar as possible to scikit-learn.